-If you are the victim of a sex offense in New York, and you were over the age of 18 at the time the offense occurred, you now have an opportunity to hold the perpetrator financially responsible for losses you suffered, even if you are currently time-barred by the statute of limitations.
+If you are the victim of a sex offense in New York, and you were over the age of 18 at the time the offense occurred, you now have an opportunity to hold the perpetrator financially responsible for the losses you suffered.
+This is true even if you are currently time-barred by the statute of limitations.
 Lawsuits will be allowed to be filed near the end of November, so contact a compassionate New York sexual abuse attorney at Hach & Rose, LLP today to discuss your situation and find out how our attorneys can help with your case.
 Call us at (212) 779-0057.

 What Is the Adult Survivors Act?

 The Adult Survivors Act mirrors the Child Victims Act.
-The Child Victims Act extended the statute of limitations on child sex offenses, allowing victims of childhood sexual assault and abuse to file a lawsuit against their abuser until they reach the age of 55.
+The Child Victims Act extended the statute of limitations on child sex offenses, allowing victims of childhood sexual assault and abuse to file a lawsuit against their abuser until they reach age 55.
 The statute of limitations for child sex offenses previously began on the date the minor turned eighteen and expired a few years later.
 The Child Victims Act also established a one-year lookback window allowing victims of childhood sexual assault aged 55 and above to take legal action against the perpetrator.
 That window has now closed.

 What Crimes Does the Adult Survivors Act Apply To?

 The Adult Survivors Act will allow adult survivors of sexual assault and abuse to file a lawsuit in civil court against their abuser.
 The Adult Survivors Act applies to crimes such as: